Keyboard shortcuts

 Collect

-Collects all licenses of the specified dependencies into a folder.
-Folder path can be specified with --path, defaults to licenses/.
+The output folder path can be specified with --path, defaults to licenses.

 Prints a warning:

-• If the content of the found licenses did not match the expected content for that license
+• If the content of the found licenses did not match the expected content for those licenses (mismatch)

 $ cargo licenses collect --depth 1